Multiway Junction Conditions: Booklets and Webs: Junction conditions between three bulks

-It can be seen that eq.\eqref{jcfor3bulks} possesses cyclic symmetry among the indices $[0],[1],[2]$.
+It can be seen that Eq.~\eqref{jcfor3bulks} possesses cyclic symmetry among the indices $[0],[1],[2]$.
 If we initially construct a $d+2$-dimensional manifold $\up M{0,2}$, whose local geometry is determined by $\up V0$ and $\up V 2$, independent of $\up V 1$, and then extend $\up V 1$ along the direction $\up n{-1}=\up n0+\up n2$, then we can redefine the page number $[i]$ in the cyclic manner $1\to 0\to 2\to 1$.
-It can be readily observed that the discussion above remains entirely the same, and we will once again obtain eq.\eqref{jcfor3bulks}.
-However, it is important to emphasize that eq.\eqref{V0V-0fieldEq} does not possess cyclic symmetry with respect to the indices $[i]$.
+It can be readily observed that the discussion above remains entirely the same, and we will once again obtain Eq.~\eqref{jcfor3bulks}.
+However, it is important to emphasize that Eq.~\eqref{V0V-0fieldEq} does not possess cyclic symmetry with respect to the indices $[i]$.
 It depends on our initial choices of $\up Vi$ and $\up ni$.
-It is interesting that different instances of eq.\eqref{V0V-0fieldEq} encapsulate the same junction condition.
-This implies that eq.\eqref{jcfor3bulks} is an intrinsic property, and we cannot simply view it as a consequence of the Israel junction condition for $2$ pages, although our derivation may obscure this fact.
-The other important ingredient is the continuity condition; indeed as we will see in the next section, beside the Israel junction condition, eq.\eqref{jcfor3bulks} also depends on the continuity condition~\eqref{dim3continu} which is evident and natural when joining $2$ pages, but is not as obvious and straightforward when joining $3$ or more pages.
+It is interesting that different instances of Eq.~\eqref{V0V-0fieldEq} encapsulate the same junction condition.
+This implies that Eq.~\eqref{jcfor3bulks} is an intrinsic property, and we cannot simply view it as a consequence of the Israel junction condition for two pages.

 From the previous discussion, we also see that the junction condition does not depend on how $\up M{1,2}$ is constructed or how $\up V{-0}$ is extended.
-Every extension of $\up M{1,2}$ must be tangent to the others at $\Sigma$, and the same applies to each extension of $\up V{-0}$.
+This definition of the gluing process explained in the introduction is intrinsic, which indicates that our construction does not depend on an embedding manifold.
+Indeed, we can also arrive at the same conclusion by noticing that the resulting junction condition~\eqref{jcfor3bulks} does not depend on how this geometry is embedded (in the derivation by reverse extension) since the result only depends on the extrinsic curvatures within the various pages joining at the interface.
+It is also evident from the variational principle derivation of the junction condition that no embedding manifold is needed (see Sec.~\ref{subsec5B} for details).
 Therefore, the junction condition fundamentally stems from the tangent spaces of $\up V0, \up V1, \up V2$ at $\Sigma$, while $\up M{1,2}$ and $\up V{-0}$ merely serve as auxiliary manifolds and do not lead to any loss of generality.